akansha-1202/Next.js/nextjs_basics/README.md

 `Declarative Programming:`

 - Declarative programming focuses on describing what you want to achieve without specifying how to achieve it.
-- Examples of declarative programming include HTML, CSS, SQL, and declarative UI frameworks like React.
+- Examples of declarative programming include `HTML`, `CSS`, `SQL`, and declarative UI frameworks like `React`.

 `Imperative Programming:`

 - Imperative programming focuses on describing how to achieve a desired outcome step by step.
-- Examples of imperative programming include traditional JavaScript programming, control structures like loops and conditionals, and direct DOM manipulation.
+- Examples of imperative programming include traditional `JavaScript` programming, control structures like loops and conditionals, and direct DOM manipulation.

 `Declarative Navigation with Link:`